Bacteriophage AP205: Coat protein gene

 The third ORF codes for the coat protein.
 The coat protein of AP205 varies from other single stranded RNA phages due to the presence of a C-terminal β-strand that is not seen in evolutionarily related particles.
 In every other known single stranded RNA bacteriophage, the first twenty amino acid of the coat protein form two β-strands (strands A and B) that combine and yield a β-hairpin on the exterior surface of the viral particle.
 In AP205, the first β-strand (strand A) of the coat protein is located at the same position as the second strand (strand B) in other phages.
 However, the C-terminal strand (strand B) in AP205 coincides with the first strand (strand A).
 The termini connect via an amino acid linker and yield a dimer, which serves as the subunit for capsid assembly.
 When dimerized, the C-terminus of one coat protein monomer is located close to the N-terminus of the other.
 The AP205 coat protein transfers the N-terminal β-strand strand to the C-terminus to yield circular permutation of the capsid.
 The result of this conformation is a lack of an AB loop formed by Strand A and B. The topology of the AP205 coat protein dimer resembles the double sandwich model of other ssRNA phages.
 The helices of AP205 form a wide gap that is filled with large side chains.
 The wider gaps result from a long αA subunit and the wide angle of which the αB subunit is to the αA subunit and the β-sheet.
 The space provided by the gaps is utilized by bulky side chains.
-The coat protein follows the conserved folding pattern of Fiersviridae with the exception of β-hairpin formation at the N-terminus.
+The coat protein follows the conserved folding pattern of Leviviricetes with the exception of β-hairpin formation at the N-terminus.